- The panels do not protrude from the roof by 1 metre.

 Planning permission can take between 6-8 weeks for a decision.
 Your planning application can be refused if found to be unsuitable.
 A decision may take longer if your proposals are complex or further information is required.

-Most council’s allow you to track the progress of your planning application on-line.
+Most councils allow you to track the progress of your planning application on-line.
 You can also see if anyone has commented on your proposals.
 Visit Do I Need Permissions view planning applications in my area page to find your local planning department website.